ROT and RUT tax deductions in Sweden for 2026

 - You need to have paid enough tax during the year to actually use the deduction.
 If your tax bill is lower than the deduction, you only get back up to what you owed.

-How the deduction actually reaches you
+How you receive the deduction

 You do not file for ROT or RUT yourself in most cases.
 The company doing the work applies the deduction directly on your invoice and reports it to Skatteverket (the Swedish Tax Agency).
 You just pay the reduced amount, and the deduction shows up on your tax return automatically the following spring.